armlabstanford/mixed_reality_setup/README.md

 15. Modifying IP address under `ROSConnector` in Unity
     - Ensure that `RosConnector` is still selected under the SampleScene on the left so that we are modifying the properties for it.
     - Under `Inspector` on the right, copy and paste the IP address under `Ros Connector (Script)` > `Ros Bridge Server Url` and append `port 9090`.
 For example, it could be `ws://192.168.137.66:9090`.
-    - `Ros Connector (Script)` is used to identify the IP address of our Ubuntu OS that is deployed in Hyper-V.
+      - `Ros Connector (Script)` is used to identify the IP address of the machine running ROS.
     - Additionally under `Protocol`, ensure that `Web Socket UWP` is selected.
     - Under `Ros Connector (Script)`, you should see the following now:
       - `Timeout`: 10